-The Widening Access and Widening Participation Professional Standards and Accreditation Scheme 2023
+Widening Access and Widening Participation Professional Standards Framework and Accreditation Scheme 2023 - 2024

-SCAPP is pleased to announce that phase two of the Widening Access and Widening Participation Professional Standards and Accreditation Scheme will launch in 2023.
+SCAPP is pleased to announce that phase two of the Widening Access and Widening Participation Professional Standards and Accreditation Scheme has been launched for 2023 – 2024, working across Scotland and in partnership with specific institutions in England, led by the University of Nottingham.

 Professional Accreditation Scheme